The Border Collie Labrador mix combines two popular breeds into one brilliant, friendly companion.

 Pros and Cons of Getting A Border Collie Lab Mix

-In summation, owning a Border Collie Labrador mix breed has several important cons and a trove of compelling pros.
+Overall, owning a Border Collie Labrador mix breed has several important pros and cons.
+Let’s take a look at them.

 - Huge time commitment